scenarioo/scenarioo/docs/contribute/Developer-Guide.md

 7. Reload the web page.

 ### Hot code replacement in the frontend
-This is done automatically when the frontend is deployed with `npm start`.
+This is done automatically when the frontend is deployed with `./gradlew npm_start`.
 After a change is saved the web page is automatically reloaded.

 ### Docker Run Configurations